ESTA Business Travel Rules

 Similarly, if you’ve travelled to or have been in Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria and Yemen on or after 1 March 2011, or to Cuba from January 12, 2021, you’ll also normally not be eligible for a visa waiver.

-Unless you’re eligible to enter the US visa-free under the VWP, or if you’ve applied for ESTA authorization and your registration has been denied, you’ll require a B-1 visa.
+If you’re not eligible to travel visa-free, or your ESTA application has been denied, in most cases you’ll require a B-1 visa.
 This is a nonimmigrant visa to temporarily travel to the US to engage in unpaid business activities of a commercial or professional nature, with an initial stay of up to a maximum of 6 months.

 A B-1 visa holder is defined as an overseas national — other than one coming for the purpose of either study, or performing skilled or unskilled labour, or as a representative of foreign information media coming to engage in such vocation — having a residence in another country which they have no intention of abandoning and who is visiting the US temporarily for business.
 To be eligible for a B-1 visa, you must therefore be able to show that: